Kurzweil Music Systems: Artis/Forte Series

 In 2013 Kurzweil released a brand new stage piano called the "Artis".
 Marketed as "the ultimate all-in-one gigmachine", the Artis is an 88 key weighted action keyboard, in a newly designed, relatively light package of 21 kg.
 Featuring sounds from the PC3K series and the "Kore64" expansion library, and a user interface focused on easy selection, layering and splitting of sounds, the Artis is aimed at live performance.
 Also featuring in the Artis is a brand new "German D" grand piano.
 A newly sampled Steinway model D grand piano in six velocity layers with pedal noise effects.
 Other than aforementioned splitting- and layering abilities, and effects manipulation on pre-programmed controllers the Artis has no on-board editing options.
 However, a company called "Soundtower" released an editor application for Mac, PC, and iOS devices, allowing for full V.A.S.T. editing.

 In the summer of 2014, the Kurzweil Forte was released as the new flagship stage piano.
 The Forte is based on the same architecture as the Artis, but with more features.
-Most notably the Forte has 16GB of "flash play" sample memory used for brand new piano, electric piano and clavinet samples.
+Most notably the Forte has 16 GB of "flash play" sample memory used for brand new piano, electric piano and clavinet samples.
 The same "German D" piano from the Artis is available in the Forte, but far more extensively sampled.
 The Forte adds two more dynamic layers, and string resonance.
-By comparison, the German D piano is 128MB in size on the Artis, and 4GB on the Forte.
-On top of the "German D" the Forte features a "Japanese Grand", which is a sampled Yamaha C7 grand piano, also 4GB in size.
+By comparison, the German D piano is 128 MB in size on the Artis, and 4 GB on the Forte.
+On top of the "German D" the Forte features a "Japanese Grand", which is a sampled Yamaha C7 grand piano, also 4 GB in size.

 Other features are a bigger sound library, bigger effects library, a bigger, full colour display, and more.

 As of April 2016, the Artis and Forte series consisted of 6 models in total: